JRomIV/cyclistic-case-study/README.md

 **Key observations:**

-- Subscribers account for approximately 59% of the rides, while casual riders contribute 41%.
+- Subscribers account for about 59% of the rides, while casual riders contribute 41%.
 - Casual riders have rides that are nearly twice as long as those of subscribers on average.
 - Both groups travel similar average distances, but casual riders cover slightly more.